 In a prior post, we discussed 5 Things You Should Know about being the item’s manufacturer; in this post, we’ll discuss qualifying under the nonmanufacturer rule.

 1.Do I need to qualify under the nonmanufacturer rule?

 That depends on the type of procurement you’re bidding on.
 Again, the nonmanufacturer rule comes into play for solicitations seeking manufactured items or supplies, and only if the offeror doesn’t qualify as the manufacturer itself.

-Keep in mind, too, that acquisitions set-aside for small businesses under the simplified acquisition threshold are not subject to the nonmanufacturer rule.
+Keep in mind, too, that under the SBA’s regulations, acquisitions set-aside for small businesses under the simplified acquisition threshold are not subject to the nonmanufacturer rule.
+(The FAR currently has a limit of $25,000, but this provision is outdated and should soon be conformed with the SBA regulation under a pending FAR rule).
 This exemption doesn’t apply, however, to any other socio-economic designation—for example, if it’s an SDVOSB set-aside under the simplified acquisition threshold, the offeror will have to either be the item’s manufacturer or qualify under the nonmanufacturer rule.

 2. How do I qualify as the nonmanufacturer?

 To qualify under the nonmanufacturer rule, an offeror generally must meet four requirements:

 - The offeror must be primarily engaged in the retail or wholesale trade and normally sell the type of item supplied;

 - The offeror must take ownership or possession of the item being supplied with its own personnel, equipment, or facilities (in a manner consistent with industry practice); and

 - The item must be manufactured or produced by a small business in the United States (unless this requirement has been waived).